Students with professor

 At the completion of the program, the graduate will successfully demonstrate the following outcomes:

-• Incorporate knowledge and theories from nursing and other supportive disciplines to promote and translate evidence into practice to effectively tailor health care to diverse populations.
+• Incorporate knowledge and theories from nursing and other supportive disciplines to promote and translate evidence into practice to effectively tailor health care to a variety of populations.

-• Assume accountability to influence health policy, improve healthcare delivery, decrease health disparities, and address the diversity of health care needs.
+• Assume accountability to influence health policy, improve health care delivery, decrease health disparities and address a variety of health care needs.

 • Analyze and apply a broad spectrum of administrative functions such as management principles and business skills to influence health care delivery systems (meets program Content Student Learning Outcome, Essential IX).